Casa de Campo for Families: The Complete Guide

 A half or full-day programme with a more active focus: kayaking, horseback riding, tennis, water sports at Minitas Beach, arts and crafts, and competitive games.
 Children in this group are given more independence within the programme structure, and activities become more physically demanding and skill-based.

-This is also the age group that tends to take the most to the resort’s unique offerings: a first shooting lesson at the sporting clays facility (with appropriate supervision and beginner instruction), learning to paddleboard at Minitas, or a catamaran trip from the marina to Catalina Island for snorkelling.
+This is also the age group that tends to take the most to the resort’s unique offerings.
+Think of a first shooting lesson at the sporting clays facility, with appropriate supervision and beginner instruction.
+Or learning to paddleboard at Minitas, or a catamaran trip from the marina to Catalina Island for snorkelling.

 Bonche 4 Teens (Ages 13–17)